hillaryychan/COMP6771/notes/12_Runtime-Polymorphism.md

 ### `override`

-While `override` isn't required by the compiler, you should **always** use it. `override` fails to compile if the function doesn't exist in the base class.
+While `override` isn't required by the compiler when overriding a virtual function, you should **always** use it. `override` fails to compile if the function doesn't exist in the base class.
 This helps with:

 * typos
 * refactoring